TheRadikalStyle/ionic_projects/Exercise1_ionicCourse/README.md

 Exercise 3
-  Add two new Buttons to the "Shop" Page (You now have three in total) [CHECK] Give each Button the Caption of a Product (e.g. 'MILK', 'Bread' and 'Apples') [CHECK] Make all three Buttons load the "Buyout" Page but pass the different Product Names as data
+  Add two new Buttons to the "Shop" Page (You now have three in total) [CHECK] Give each Button the Caption of a Product (e.g. 'MILK', 'Bread' and 'Apples') [CHECK] Make all three Buttons load the "Buyout" Page but pass the different Product Names as data [CHECK]

   Exercise 4
     Add a "Buy" Button to the "Buyout" Page and have this Button load the Root Page ("Home" Page) [CHECK]